richb-hanover/OpenWrtScripts/README.md

 OpenWrtScripts
 ==============

 This is a set of scripts (sometimes also called "Openscripts") that report, configure and measure (and improve) latency in home routers (and everywhere else!)
-These scripts include:
+These scripts work equally well for both [LEDE](https://lede-project.org) and [OpenWrt](https://openwrt.org) and include:

 * [getstats.sh](#getstatssh) - a script to collect troubleshooting information that helps us diagnose problems in the OpenWrt distribution.

+* [opkgscript.sh](#opkgscriptsh) - a script to save the list of currently-installed packages (say, before a sysupgrade), and then restore the full set of packages after the upgrade.

 * [config-openwrt.sh](#config-openwrtsh) - a script to configure the OpenWrt router consistently after flashing factory firmware.

 * [betterspeedtest.sh](#betterspeedtestsh) & [netperfrunner.sh](#netperfrunnersh) & [networkhammer.sh](#networkhammersh) - scripts that measure the performance of your router or offer load to the network for testing.

-* [tunnelbroker.sh](#tunnelbrokersh) - a script to set up a IPv6 6-in-4 tunnel to TunnelBroker.net. *This script has not been converted for OpenWrt*
+* [tunnelbroker.sh](#tunnelbrokersh) - a script to set up a IPv6 6-in-4 tunnel to TunnelBroker.net.
+*This script was originally created for CeroWrt.
+It has not been converted for OpenWrt/LEDE.*

 These scripts can be saved in the `/usr/lib/OpenWrtScripts` directory.
 The easiest way to do this is to use ssh into the router and enter these commands:

 ```
 opkg update